Code-Institute-Submissions/band-website-1/README.md

 This project was tested for responsiveness using the Chrome Developer Tools mobile device simulator.
 It was also viewed on physical Samsung Galaxy A5 and Apple iPhone SE mobile devices to ensure good responsive behaviour.

-The site was also checked using the W3C Validation Tool [here](http://validator.w3.org) and passed with error or warning.
+The site was also checked using the W3C Validation Tool [here](http://validator.w3.org) and passed without error or warning.

 ## Deployment